-1. WHY IS IT IMPORTANT TO MANAGE CONTRACTORS?
+3. WHY IS IT IMPORTANT TO MANAGE CONTRACTORS?

-- 1.1 Poor management of contract staff is likely to involve costs to the Council in the form of accidents or incidents.
+- 3.1 Poor management of contract staff is likely to involve costs to the Council in the form of accidents or incidents.
 Unwanted or unplanned events in the workplace invariably involve financial losses for the Council, whether directly or indirectly.
-Injuries and ill health are obvious costs, but there are also other costs such as damage to plant and equipment, to the premises and to products that may be incurred. - 1.2 Whilst some of these losses mentioned above may be recovered via insurance claims, it is estimated that these insured losses can amount to as little as 10% of the total losses sustained.
-This in essence means the Council bears the biggest losses. - 1.3 Contract staff carrying out maintenance work are, according to current trends, one of the main causes of accidents in the workplace.
+Injuries and ill health are obvious costs, but there are also other costs that may be incurred, such as damage to plant and equipment, to the premises and to products. - 3.2 Whilst some of the losses mentioned above may be recovered via insurance claims, it is estimated that these insured losses can amount to as little as 10% of the total losses sustained.
+This in essence means the Council bears the biggest losses. - 3.3 Contract staff carrying out maintenance work can be the cause of accidents in the workplace.
 They are generally less familiar with the workplace than the employees of the Council, and yet are often carrying out work that is more hazardous.
-In order to minimise the potential for accidents and incidents arising from the work of contract staff, and to ensure that all concerned are aware of their responsibilities for health and safety, a detailed knowledge of relevant legislation is essential, hazards must be identified and control methods introduced before work starts. - 1.4 Accidents and incidents can generally be attributed to failures of the Council's control systems, which is ultimately the responsibility of senior management.
-Employers that have successful systems in place, particularly in respect of health and safety are better managed, and whose history of accidents and incidents reflects this better management control.
+In order to minimise the potential for accidents and incidents arising from the work of contract staff, and to ensure that all concerned are aware of their responsibilities for health and safety, a detailed knowledge of relevant legislation is essential, hazards must be identified and control methods introduced before work starts. - 3.4 Accidents and incidents can often be attributed to failures of the Council's control systems, which is ultimately the responsibility of senior management.
+Employers that have successful systems in place, particularly in respect of health and safety, are better managed and have a history of accidents and incidents that reflects this better management control.

-2. THE LEGAL POSITION
+4. THE LEGAL POSITION

-- 2.1 There are many relevant legal requirements depending upon the nature of the contractual work, examples of which are listed below: - The Health and Safety at Work etc. Act 1974 requires all employers to provide safe places and systems of work, including safe plant and equipment.
-Section 3 extends this duty to nonemployees including visitors and contractors - The Management of Health and Safety at Work Regulations 1999 require, for example, that all employers carry out risk assessments, ensure that workers are adequately informed, instructed and trained.
+- 4.1 There are many relevant legal requirements, depending upon the nature of the contractual work, examples of which are listed below: - The Health and Safety at Work etc. Act 1974 requires all employers to provide safe places and systems of work, including safe plant and equipment.
+Section 3 extends this duty to non-employees, including visitors and contractors; - The Management of Health and Safety at Work Regulations require, for example, that all employers carry out risk assessments and ensure that workers are adequately informed, instructed and trained; - The Workplace (Health, Safety and Welfare) Regulations require employers to provide a safe place of work (the environment in which actual work takes place);

-- The Workplace (Health, Safety and Welfare) Regulations 1992 require employers to provide a safe place of work (the environment in which actual work takes place) - The Provision and Use of Work Equipment Regulations 1998 require employers to ensure that equipment is suitable, properly maintained, that use of equipment engendering specific risks be restricted to trained employees allocated the responsibility, that equipment is safe to use (guards etc), has suitable controls and control systems, can be electrically isolated and is properly marked with any warnings and identification required - The Electricity at Work Regulations 1989 require assessment of risks, ensuring equipment is properly constructed, installed and maintained and that installations are suitable for their environment.
-All work activities on electrical equipment including maintenance must be carried out safely, and electrical work may only be effected by persons competent for the tasks assigned - Occupiers' Liability Act 1957 places a duty on all building occupiers to protect the safety of visitors or risk the awarding of damages - Unfair Contract Terms Act 1977 specifically prevents the contracting out of legal liabilities.
-That is and for example, no contractor who signs up to arrangements by which the client states that there isn't a valid fire protection programme can absolve the client from liability if a fire arises.
+- The Provision and Use of Work Equipment Regulations require employers to ensure that equipment is suitable, properly maintained, that use of equipment engendering specific risks be restricted to trained employees allocated the responsibility, that equipment is safe to use (guards etc.), has suitable controls and control systems, can be electrically isolated and is properly marked with any warnings and identification required; - The Electricity at Work Regulations require assessment of risks, ensuring equipment is properly constructed, installed and maintained and that installations are suitable for their environment.
+All work activities on electrical equipment, including maintenance, must be carried out safely, and electrical work may only be effected by persons competent for the tasks assigned: - The Occupiers' Liability Act places a duty on all building occupiers to protect the safety of visitors or risk the awarding of damages; - The Unfair Contract Terms Act specifically prevents the contracting out of legal liabilities.
+For example, no contractor who signs up to arrangements by which the client states that there isn't a valid fire protection programme can absolve the client from liability if a fire arises.
 The controller of the premises has a set of legal duties, which are effectively implied contract conditions and cannot be waived.

-3. FIVE STEP APPROACH TO MANAGING CONTRACTORS
+5. FIVE STEP APPROACH TO MANAGING CONTRACTORS